-- Keep track of the schools and their application dates on a list.
+- Keep track of the schools, what is required for their college applications, and their application due dates on a list.
 My college search spreadsheet template can be used for this if you add a column to track application dates.
 In addition, make sure you track each school’s application criteria. this includes whether the school uses the common app or their own customized app and what the student is required to submit (transcript, test scores, recommendations, etc.).

 - Make sure your student stays in contact with each school to display demonstrated interest.
 This should include things like visits, contacting the admissions office with questions, stopping at the school’s booth at college fairs, and meeting with a rep if one comes to your student’s high school.